Beyond Likes and Followers: The Metrics That Actually Matter for Local Businesses

 If you're a small business—cafe, boutique, salon, gym, restaurant—here are the metrics you should obsess over:

-Definition: How many people took the action you wanted (visited your store, made a purchase, booked an appointment).
+Definition: How many people took the action you wanted (visited your store, made a purchase, booked an appointment) as a result of creator content.

-Why it matters: Redemptions = revenue.
-A customer who redeems an offer is a real person who walked through your door or bought your product.
+Why it matters: Conversions = revenue.
+A customer who shows up because of a creator's post is a real person who walked through your door.

 How to track it: